 See more:

-Overall, Centro Storico is the best area to stay in Rome for first-timers because it is the most convenient location to see Rome’s most famous tourist attractions.
+Overall, I will recommend Centro Storico as the best location to stay in Rome for first-timers because it is the most convenient and safe location to see Rome’s major attractions.
 If you stay here, you will be surrounded by tourist landmarks, restaurants, bars, and shops.

-By now, as you know where to stay in Rome, all you need to do is to book a hotel booked, consider to buy an crossbody purse to protect yourself from pickpocket.
+By now, as you know where to stay in Rome, all you need to do is to book a hotel, and consider to buy an crossbody purse to protect yourself from pickpocket.